findjashua/stacksmith/README.md

    ```
    After addressing PR comments, propagate changes from current branch up the stack, maintaining consistency.

-5. **Anchor a stack onto another branch**
+5. **Hoist a stack on top of another branch**
    ```
-   ss anchor <base_branch>
+   ss hoist <base_branch>
    ```
-   After merging the base branch of the stack, anchor the remaining stack onto the trunk, side-stepping conflicts caused by squash-and-merge
+   After merging the base branch of the stack, hoist the remaining stack onto the trunk, side-stepping conflicts caused by squash-and-merge

-   Please note that after merging, you have to checkout the new base of the stack (child of the merged branch) and fetch origin before anchoring, like so:
+   Please note that after merging, you have to checkout the new base of the stack (child of the merged branch) and fetch origin before hoisting, like so:
    ```
    ss checkout <new_base>
-   ss fetch origin && ss anchor origin/<trunk_name>
+   ss fetch origin && ss hoist origin/<trunk_name>
    ```

 ## Git command passthrough